 optional garnishes: sour cream or plain yogurt, scallions

 - Toss the diced butternut squash with one tablespoon of the the olive oil and place on a baking sheet.

 - Roast the squash in an oven heated to 350 degrees F for 35-40 minutes or until soft.

 - When the squash is cool enough to handle, transfer it to a bowl and use a fork to mash it until more or less smooth.
 You should have about 1 cup of mashed squash.

 - Heat the remaining tablespoon of olive oil in a pot over medium heat.

 - Add the onion and saute until translucent, about three minutes.

 - Next add the garlic and saute for another 30 seconds.

-- Reduce the heat to medium and simmer until the peppers are tender, about seven minutes.
+- Reduce the heat to medium and simmer until the peppers are tender, about 10 minutes.

-- Season to taste with salt and pepper, then garnish as desired before serving.
+- Season to taste with salt and pepper and garnish as desired before serving.